The funeral service for Lily Worland will take place at St Mary’s church on

-The funeral service for Olga Scott will be held on Monday 7 August at 11 am.
+The funeral service for John Stewart will be held at St Mary’s church on

 If you are visiting this page because you’ve just lost a loved one, be assured of our prayers.
 St Mary’s church family is keen to help you in this time of bereavement.